 5. Click OK or click OK/Continue to add another traffic filter.
 6. Reorder the traffic filters as necessary, generally prioritizing the more specific filters first.
 7. Click OK.

-SSL inspection profiles and servers
+SSL inspection profiles

-An SSL inspection profile enables the 2200T TPS to decrypt and inspect inbound encrypted traffic.
+An SSL inspection profile enables a supported TPS security device to decrypt and inspect inbound encrypted traffic.
 See the following sections for more information.